EGPostema/DrawerDissect/functions/functions_README.md

 ### 2. Calculate Size Ratios from Metadata
 **Description**

-Calculates pixel-to-millimeter conversion ratios from drawer metadata for accurate measurements.
+Calculates pixel-to-millimeter conversion ratios for each drawer.

 **Command**
 ```sh